2020s

 • “Flatline” by Joznez, Locksmith & Kataem (00:06): The Tulsa King soundtrack song plays during a car sequence.
 Goodie arrives in Tulsa.
 He asks to smoke a cigarette in Tyson’s vehicle.

 • “Duendes” by Quaker City Night Hawks (00:07): Caolan calls Pike.
-Music plays from within a bar.
+The Tulsa King music plays from within a bar.
 Caolan speaks with Pike’s wife.

 • “Saving Grace” by Tom Petty (00:40): Goodie visits the Bred-2-Buck Saloon.
 Dwight learns about Pete’s death.
 The characters discuss funeral arrangements.